MaCisHacked/MaCisHacked/README.md

--👋 Hi, I'm Marz, a cybersecurity enthusiast currently studying Computer Science majoring in Cybersecurity.
+👋 Hi, I'm Marz, a cybersecurity enthusiast currently studying Computer Science majoring in Cybersecurity.
 Feel free to explore, contribute, or connect with me if you share similar interests!

--About Me
+About Me

 💻 I'm passionate about learning how to secure networks, systems, and applications.